iancze/DiskJockey/README.md

 **gridding.jl**: Contains the prolate-spheroidal wave function definitions from Schwab 1984, used when doing the visibility interpolations.

+**venus.jl**: This implementation uses the Ensemble Sampler (a Julia port from DFM's `emcee` python package) to sample the posterior distribution using parallelized walkers.

-**parallel.jl**: A simple pipe-like parallel implementation designed to farm parameters to individual RADMC-3D processes in order to synthesize chunks of channels, as opposed to the full spectrum all at once.
+**parallel.jl**: (outdated for v0.3) A simple pipe-like parallel implementation designed to farm parameters to individual RADMC-3D processes in order to synthesize chunks of channels, as opposed to the full spectrum all at once.

-**LittleMC.jl**: A simple Metropolis-Hastings Markov-Chain Monte Carlo implementation designed to sample the posterior distribution of parameters.
+**LittleMC.jl**: (outdated for v0.3) A simple Metropolis-Hastings Markov-Chain Monte Carlo implementation designed to sample the posterior distribution of parameters.

-**mach_three.jl**: The driver script for performing MCMC with a disk model.
+**mach_three.jl**: (outdated for v0.3) The driver script for performing MCMC with a disk model.
 The main disk-related functions are `fprob` and `f`.
 The organization of this file is designed so that the likelihood call can be parallelized using the framework written in `parallel.jl`.

 Recently, I have organized this code into a proper Julia package.